Rajpratik71/volatility-wiki/Hiber-Address-Space.md

 # Notes

 * Network connections may be unavailable or closed in hibernation files, due to DHCP releases and other routine actions a system performs before hibernation.
-* Volatility currently **does not support hibernation files from Windows 8 and later.** Support for modern hibernation files will be released sometime in the future.
+* Volatility currently **does not support hibernation files from Windows 8 and newer machines.** Support for modern hibernation files will be released sometime in the future.

 # File Format